-Vivint keypad locks come with a unique Kwikset Smarkey technology, allowing you to rekey your automatic locks yourself.
-This ensures that you can activate a new key when necessary, or program one key to work on all of the doors in your house, offering unparalleled convenience and ease of use for everyone in your home.
+Vivint keypad locks come with a unique Kwikset SmartKey technology, allowing you to rekey your automatic locks yourself.
+This technology ensures you can activate a new key when necessary, or program one key to work on all of the doors in your house, offering unparalleled convenience and ease of use for everyone in your home.

-Vivint electronic locks come with the ability to accept numerous access codes, making it possible to provide temporary codes to individuals who may need access when you are not home, like repairmen, pet sitters, babysitters, or nannies.
+Vivint electronic locks come with the ability to accept multiple access codes, making it possible to provide temporary codes to individuals who may need access when you are not home, like repairers, pet sitters, babysitters, or nannies.
 These codes can be activated or deactivated at will, giving access to the people you choose, when you choose.

 If something catastrophic happens, you want people you trust, like parents, siblings, or close neighbors, to have access to your home without the need to activate a temporary lock code.
 Entrust at least one close friend or family member with one of your primary codes to make sure someone is there to help if you need it.